-The Museum of Special Art (MOSA) is a 501c3 nonprofit corporation developed to meet the current needs of children and adults with disabilities by providing access to the visual arts, educational opportunities, career development, art internships and work opportunities for artists with disabilities.
+The Museum of Special Art (MOSA) is a 501c3 nonprofit corporation developed to meet the current needs of children and adults with disabilities by providing access to the visual arts, educational opportunities, and career development for artists with disabilities.
 The Museum and its services will be open to all members of our community to provide inclusion opportunities and disability awareness in the areas of the visual arts so our community has opportunities to recognize and appreciate the talents of artists with disabilities.
 Specialized programming with a foundation in special education will bring dynamic and innovative educational programs and exhibits to support K-12 students and adults with disabilities located both domestically and internationally and will include a permanent collection of artwork from NW Special Artists of Washington State.

 HISTORICAL PRESERVATION OF ARTWORK CREATED BY ARTISTS WITH DISABILITIES